-20 Day Five Stans of the Silk Road
+20 Day Five Stans of the Silk Road Tour - 2025

-IMPORTANT NOTE: This is the default version of the tour itinerary.
-Any extra nights, optional tours or other amendments, will not be visible on this version.
-If you have booked extras, Please contact info@myholiday2.com.au for a personalised version of your itinerary
+IMPORTANT NOTE: Any extra nights, optional tours or other amendments, will not be visible on this itinerary.

 Day 1: Arrive Bishkek, Kyrgyzstan - City Tour

 Arrive early morning in Bishkek, where an early check-in at your hotel is included, along with a transfer.
 Bishkek, Kyrgyzstan's largest city, is the modern cultural, political, and economic heart of the country.
 Known for its wide streets, distinctive architecture, and relaxed pace of life, Bishkek stands out with its lush greenery.
 The abundance of parks fills the city with fresh, clean air, and it's said that Bishkek has more trees per resident than any other city in Central Asia.